-Next we select the workflow we want the execute from the available options (see images below).
+Next, we select the workflow we want the execute from the available options (see images below).
 The UI then guides us through the selected workflow.

-Typically, each workflow consists of three steps, which are captured in three tabs: Select input data -> Train Model -> Apply Trained Model.
+Typically, each workflow consists of three steps, which are captured in three tabs: Select input data > Train Model > Apply Trained Model.

-ML workflows for: Wells, Seismic, Seismic+Wells and the predecessor Neural Networks plugin:
+ML workflows for: Wells, Seismic, Seismic + Wells, Pre-trained Models and the predecessor Neural Networks plugin: